 - Prime.
 Apply primer with a brush or roller to all surfaces to be painted.
 After the first coat, go over the surface again to get rid of any excess primer.

 Only after all these steps are completed, can painting begin.

 Painting cabinets properly with high-quality results is a difficult task.
 It requires a lot of time and effort.
 Professional painters are knowledgeable in the proper procedures so that the end result will look great and last for years.

 About HBP Painting Contractors

-HBP Painting has been around since 1983 as a locally owned and operated painting contractor.
+HBP Painting Contractors has been around since 1983 as a locally owned and operated painting contractor.
 They offer residential and commercial interior and exterior painting, cabinet painting, and can apply beautiful unique faux finishes.

-HBP Painting is a proud member of Angie's List, Home Advisor, the Painting Contractors Association, the BBB, and local Chambers of Commerce.
+HBP Painting Contractors is a proud member of Angie's List, Home Advisor, the Painting Contractors Association, the BBB, and local Chambers of Commerce.
 They provide free consultations for all painting projects.